 Employing young persons or providing them with work experience can be an enriching experience for any organisation, but you need to know how employing them is sometimes different from employing adults.
-If you have any questions about employing a young person that is not covered in this guide, contact the Business Central Adviceline Team.
+If you have any questions about employing a young person that is not covered in this guide, contact the EMA AdviceLine Team on 0800 300 362.